UniversityOfNicosia/UNIC-Document-Conversion-API/officegen-api/examples/library-usage.md

 npm install @university-of-nicosia/unic-document-conversion-library --save
 ```

-Replace `@university-of-nicosia` with your organization's scope on NPM to match where your private package is published.

 ## Setting Up Your Project

 1. **Create a new Node.js project** (if you haven't already) by running `npm init` in your project directory and following the prompts.